In this tutorial, Git command line for beginners, Git server is a repository. The tutorial I use commands line for my project.

 Existing git my repository

-I explained the commands as below
+I explained the commands below

 Git current state